 As Halloween approaches this year, a lot of parents plan special outings and trick-or-treating events for the kids.
 I used to do that too, even decorating the house a little bit with candy and cobwebs, but it was a very long time ago when my children were little.
 I’m not really fond of skeletons and morbid spiders and whatnot. 😱🕷️

-I recall my 8-year-old son telling my neighbors that he was going to dress up as a pimp!
+I recall way back on the 1990’s, my 8-year-old son telling my neighbors that he was going to dress up as a pimp!
 Shocked and embarrassed I took him home to have a chat.
 When I asked him what that was he said: “I have no idea, but I heard one of the boys at school say that HE was going as one.”
 LOL! 😂

 You guys know how much I despise the pushing of unnecessary, toxic chemicals on us, right?
 You also know by now that I hate the indiscriminate and haphazard prescribing of medications without any clue of the root cause, right?
 But there’s something I hate even more than all that.
 It’s the “The Food Defect Book” which is really short for the full title: The Food Defect Action Levels: Levels of Natural or Unavoidable Defects in Foods That Present No Health Hazards for Humans

 This is a government handbook, the FDA’s food bible if you will, and this guidebook specifies the exact allowance for how many disgusting contaminants are acceptable in our food!
 This guidebook spells out exactly how much mold, rat hair, maggots, parasites, and bug parts can go into your food and again, the percentages are rather generous in my opinion.
 The guidebook is not for consumers, it is for food manufacturers, so they know how often to clean up their factories.😳